Expert Cat Care Advice

 How Cold is Too Cold for an Indoor Cat?
 The Winter Heating Guide

-You lowered the thermostat to save money on heating, but your cat is constantly curled into a tight ball.
-Discover the biological baseline for feline body temperature, the hidden dangers of drafts, and how to keep an indoor cat safely warm during winter.
+You lowered the thermostat to save money on heating, but your cat is curled into a tight ball.
+Discover the biological baseline for feline body temperature, the risks of drafts, and how to keep an indoor cat warm during winter.

 KittyCorner Team